cmu-sei/juneberry/juneberry/documentation/dataset_configuration_specification.md

 ### load_kwargs

-Additional keyword args to be passed into the dataset during load.
-Juneberry will automatically add the "as_supervised=True" to set the dataset format properly for the training.
-The split is usually set by Juneberry based on the "validation" stanza in the model config.
-However, if the validation split is set to "tensorflow", then any split in the keyword args is honored otherwise the splits are set to the default "train" and "test."
+This is a dictionary of additional keyword args to be passed to TensorFlow's load function when loading the dataset. ( https://www.tensorflow.org/datasets/api_docs/python/tfds/load )  Juneberry will automatically add the "as_supervised=True" to set the dataset to format it properly for the training.
+Some arguments such as `batch_size` and `shuffle` are stripped because Juneberry handles those aspects with a different mechanism.

+**Split** requires special handling and follows these rules.

+For Training:

+- If "tensorflow" is specified as the validation algorithm in the *model config* then "split" **must** be specified in `load_kwargs` as an array of 2 strings which are then used verbatim.
+- If "random_fraction" is specified as the validation algorithm in the *model config* then:
+    - If "split" is in the `load_kwargs` dictionary and the value is a single string, then it is used as the basis to construct the split databases.
+    - If "split" is not in the `load_kwargs` dictionary then it is defaults to "train".

+For Evaluation:

+- If neither "use_evaluation_split" or "use_validation_split" are specified to `jb_evaluate` on the command line:
+    - If "split" specified, then "split" is used directly.
+    - If not specified, then "test" is used as the split value.
+- If either "use_evaluation_split" or "use_validation_split" are specified then the the rules for training above are followed and the appropriate split is selected.

 ## timestamp
 **Optional** Time stamp (ISO format with 0 microseconds) for when this file was last updated.